rust-lang/book/src/ch15-05-interior-mutability.md

 majority of cases, which is why this is Rust’s default.

-The advantage of checking the borrowing rules at runtime instead is that certain memory-safe scenarios are then allowed, whereas they are disallowed by the compile-time checks.
+The advantage of checking the borrowing rules at runtime instead is that certain memory-safe scenarios are then allowed, where they would’ve been disallowed by the compile-time checks.
 Static analysis, like the Rust compiler, is inherently conservative.
-Some properties of code are impossible to detect by analyzing the
-code: the most famous example is the Halting Problem, which is beyond the scope of this book but is an interesting topic to research.
+Some properties of code are impossible to detect by analyzing the code: the most famous example is the Halting Problem, which is beyond the scope of this book but is an interesting topic to research.

 Because some analysis is impossible, if the Rust compiler can’t be sure the code complies with the ownership rules, it might reject a correct program; in